axsh/wakame-vdc/docs/content/installation.md

 http://dlc.wakame.axsh.jp.s3.amazonaws.com/demo/vmimage/ubuntu-14.04.3-x86_64-30g-passwd-login-enabled.raw.tgz
 ```

-The images should have the following md5 sum.
+The image should have the following md5 sum.
 We will need it when registering it in the database.

 ```bash
 81bb27d621f2d1e90ce24625a1dcb311    ubuntu-14.04.3-x86_64-30g-passwd-login-enabled.raw.tgz